Deta Hedman: Awards

 Hedman was on the list of the BBC's 100 Women announced on 23 November 2020.

 In June 2025, Hedman was appointed an Officer of the Order of the British Empire (OBE) in the 2025 Birthday Honours for services to darts and charity.

 Personal life

 Hedman's brother Rudi was a professional footballer who played for Colchester United and Crystal Palace.
 Her other brother, Al, was a professional darts player and former 1995 BDO British Open Champion.
 Her nephew Graham is a 400-metre runner.

+In a post on Facebook in December 2023, Hedman voiced support for banning transgender players from playing in women's events.
+During the WDF Denmark Women's Open in May 2024, she withdrew in the quarter-finals against transgender player Noa-Lynn van Leuven, leading to speculation that she withdrew from the tournament in protest.
+Speaking to Deutsche Welle, Hedman cited issues relating to skeletal difference and menstrual cycles as justification for her stance.
+In October 2025, Hedman forfeited her quarter-final match against Van Leuven in event 22 of the 2025 PDC Women's Series.